digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 rules and events can be used to evolve instruments over time.
 However, there is one main difference:

-* The :doc:`Lifecycling <../getting-started/lifecycling>` tutorial describes a dividend event, which is something that the issuer defines on an ongoing basis.
+* The :doc:`Lifecycling <../getting-started/lifecycling>` tutorial describes a dividend event, which is something that the issuer defines *on an ongoing basis*.
 Only once the date and amount of a dividend payment has been defined, the issuer creates a distribution event accordingly.
-* This tutorial describes a fixed rate bond, where all coupon payments are defined in advance.
+* This tutorial describes a fixed rate bond, where all coupon payments are defined *in advance*.
   They are all encoded in the instrument definition.
 Hence, the issuer does not need to create distribution events on an ongoing bases.
 Instead, one lifecycle rule in combination with time events (a date clock) are used to lifecycle the bond.

 We are going to:

-#. create a fixed rate bond instrument and a holding on it
+#. create a fixed rate bond instrument and book a holding on it
 #. create a lifecycle rule
-#. create a lifecycle event (time event: DateClockUpdate)
+#. create a lifecycle event (time event: ``DateClockUpdate``)
 #. process the event to produce the effects of a coupon payment
 #. instruct settlement by presenting a bond holding
 #. settle the resulting batch atomically

-This example builds on the previous :doc:`Settlement <../getting-started/settlement>` tutorial script in the sense that the same parties, accounts and holding factory are used.
+This example builds on the previous :doc:`Settlement <../getting-started/settlement>` tutorial script.
+Some required concepts are explained there, so please check out that tutorial before you continue below.

 Run the Script
 **************

 The code for this tutorial can be executed via the ``runFixedRateBond`` function in the ``FixedRateBond.daml`` module.

-The first part executes the script from the previous :doc:`Settlement <../getting-started/settlement>` tutorial to arrive at the initial state for this scenario.

 Instrument and Holding
 ======================